Child Injury Attorneys in Everett, WA

-Child Injury Attorneys in Washington
+Child Injury Lawyers in Washington

 The effects of an injury to your child can be devastating.
 After all, for most of us, our children are the center of our universe.
 While our children have a lifetime ahead of them to make their mark on the world, they are also a very vulnerable sector of our society.
 If the negligence of another person has taken your child’s future opportunities and quality of life from them, it is important that you seek experienced legal representation as quickly as possible.

 Your child may have been injured as the result of an automobile collision, negligent supervision, institutional failure, or negligence of another kind.
 The Kadish Twersky attorneys have more than 75 years of combined legal experience, representing children and their families in a positive, supportive manner during an extremely difficult time.
 Kadish Twersky lawyers are highly skilled in representing children; both Jeff Twersky and Glenn Kadish have been appointed by the Superior Court as settlement guardian ad litem.

 Kadish Twersky will always represent the best interests of children in a court of law.
 Further, Kadish Twersky has recently merged with Palace Law.
 This merger offers all our clients an even more experienced, more diverse legal team—a legal team that will work aggressively on behalf of every single client, searching tirelessly for the right outcome.
 The Kadish Twersky child injury lawyers will pursue the financial compensation your child and your family deserve, following an accident caused by a negligent party.